magore/hp85disk/README.md

     * You need to copy the **GETSAVE** program to your **HP85** some how
   * Specific details steps are documented later in the README

-## Initial setup of the hp85disk ASSUMPTIONS and Requirements
-  * You have the hp85disk emulator attached to your **HP85** with a **GPIB** cable
-    * Strongly advise having no other devices attached just durring setup/testing
-      * This is to avoid other **GPIB** bus address conflicts initially - you can update addresses later
-  * You have either
-    * **Ubuntu Linux desktop**
-    * **Windows 10** running Windows Subsystem for Linux (Called WSL ) and the Ubuntu App from the Microsoft store
-  * All Text and configuration files used with the emulator MUST plain text format only (8 bit ASCII)
-     * Please NO Unicode - both file names and file formats!
-  * You have a serial terminal program installed - for example minicom
-  * You need a FAT32 format blank SD Card
-    * Copy of the hp85disk, github master branch, sdcard folder contents onto the SD Card
-      * Make sure you only copy the contents and NOT folder AND contents
-        * The emulator assumes the SD card home directory contains the images and configuration files

 ___